-1. Aims
+1.0 Aims

-We are committed to following all statutory exclusions procedures to ensure that every child receives an education in a safe and caring environment.
+- 1.1 We are committed to following all statutory exclusions procedures to ensure that every child receives an education in a safe and caring environment. - 1.2 Our schools aim to: - Ensure that the exclusions process is applied fairly and consistently

-Our school aims to:

-- Ensure that the exclusions process is applied fairly and consistently - Help governors, staff, parents and pupils understand the exclusions process - Ensure that pupils in school are safe and happy - Prevent pupils from becoming NEET (not in education, employment or training) - Ensure all suspensions and permanent exclusions are carried out lawfully
+- > Help governors, staff, parents and pupils understand the exclusions process - Ensure that pupils in school are safe and happy - > Prevent pupils from becoming NEET (not in education, employment or training) - Ensure all suspensions and permanent exclusions are carried out lawfully

-A note on off-rolling
+1.3 A note on off-rolling

-Our school is aware that off-rolling is unlawful.
+Our schools are aware that off-rolling is unlawful.
 Ofsted defines off-rolling as: